23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 ```
 vim performance_script.py
 ```
-You can also nano and other text editors.
-Once you opened the file, copy and paste the full script then save and exit.
+You can also use nano and other text editors.
+Once you have opened the file, copy and paste the full script, then save and exit.

 # Step 5: Run the Script
 This is the final step.
 Once you've saved the script and exited, you can run it using the following command: